ryantd42/NY-Legislative-Git/2023/S4622B-2023/bill.md

   February 13, 2023
   ___________

- Introduced  by  Sen.  RIVERA -- read twice and ordered printed, and when printed to be committed to the Committee on Health
+ Introduced  by  Sens.
+RIVERA, MAY -- read twice and ordered printed, and when printed to be committed to the Committee on  Health  --  reported favorably  from  said  committee  and  committed  to  the Committee on Finance -- committee discharged, bill amended,  ordered  reprinted  as amended and recommitted to said committee

  AN  ACT  to  amend the public health law and the social services law, in relation to automatic enrollment  and  recertification  simplification for Medicaid eligible recipients

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Paragraph (b) of subdivision 7 of  section  4403-f  of  the public  health  law is amended by adding a new subparagraph (iv) to read as follows:
   (IV) WHERE A PERSON DETERMINED ELIGIBLE FOR MEDICAID ("MEDICAID RECIP- IENT") HAS BEEN DETERMINED BY THE COMMISSIONER OR HIS OR HER DESIGNEE TO REQUIRE COMMUNITY-BASED LONG TERM CARE SERVICES FOR MORE THAN A  CONTIN- UOUS  PERIOD  OF ONE HUNDRED TWENTY DAYS, AND THE MEDICAID RECIPIENT HAS NOT SELECTED AND ENROLLED IN A MANAGED LONG TERM CARE PLAN PRIOR TO  ANY EXPIRATION  DATE OF SUCH DETERMINATION OF NEED FOR LONG TERM CARE, AFTER BEING PROVIDED WITH INFORMATION TO MAKE AN INFORMED CHOICE, THE  COMMIS- SIONER  SHALL  ASSIGN  THE  RECIPIENT  TO A MANAGED LONG TERM CARE PLAN, TAKING INTO ACCOUNT CONSISTENCY WITH ANY  PRIOR  COMMUNITY-BASED  DIRECT CARE  WORKERS  HAVING RECENTLY SERVED THE RECIPIENT, QUALITY PERFORMANCE CRITERIA, CAPACITY, AND GEOGRAPHIC ACCESSIBILITY.
 THE COMMISSIONER  MAY ASSIGN  PARTICIPANTS  PURSUANT  TO SUCH CRITERIA ON A WEIGHTED BASIS.
 A RECIPIENT ASSIGNED TO A MANAGED LONG TERM CARE PLAN UNDER THIS  SUBPARA- GRAPH SHALL BE DEEMED TO HAVE BEEN DETERMINED TO BE IN NEED OF LONG TERM CARE  SERVICES  FOR  MORE THAN A CONTINUOUS PERIOD OF ONE HUNDRED TWENTY DAYS AND ELIGIBLE TO BE ENROLLED IN A MANAGED LONG TERM CARE PLAN.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD02420-03-3
+ S. 4622--A  2

   § 2.
 Paragraph (b) of subdivision 2 of section  366-a  of  the  social
  services  law, as added by section 51 of part A of chapter 1 of the laws of 2002, is amended to read as follows:
-  (b)  Notwithstanding  the provisions of paragraph (a) of this subdivi- sion, an applicant or recipient may attest to the amount of his  or  her
+  (b)  Notwithstanding  the provisions of paragraph (a) of this subdivi- sion, an applicant or recipient may attest to the amount of his  or  her accumulated  resources,  unless  such  applicant or recipient is seeking medical assistance payment for long term care  services  FOR  THE  FIRST TIME.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02420-01-3
- S. 4622  2

- accumulated  resources,  unless  such  applicant or recipient is seeking medical assistance payment for long term care  services  FOR  THE  FIRST TIME.
 A  RECIPIENT  WHO HAS ALREADY PROVIDED DOCUMENTATION OF RESOURCES MAY ATTEST TO THE AMOUNT OF ACCUMULATED RESOURCES IF IT HAS REMAINED THE SAME OR IS LESS THAN THE AMOUNT ORIGINALLY DOCUMENTED.
 For purposes  of this  paragraph,  long  term  care  services shall mean care, treatment, maintenance, and services described in paragraph (b) of subdivision  [1] ONE  of  section  three  hundred  sixty-seven-f  of this title, with the exception of short term rehabilitation, as defined by  the  commissioner of health.
   §  3.
 Paragraph  (d)  of subdivision 5 of section 366-a of the social
  services law, as amended by section 12 of part D of chapter  56  of  the laws  of 2013, is relettered paragraph (e) and three new paragraphs (f), (g) and (h) are added to read as follows:
   (F) NOTWITHSTANDING PARAGRAPH (B) OF SUBDIVISION TWO OF  THIS  SECTION AND  PARAGRAPHS (A), (B), (C) AND (D) OF THIS SUBDIVISION, THE FOLLOWING RECIPIENTS WILL BE RECERTIFIED AUTOMATICALLY, UNLESS THERE  HAS  BEEN  A FINDING OF LACK OF ELIGIBILITY FOR MEDICAID:
   (I)  ENROLLEES  IN MEDICAID MANAGED LONG TERM CARE PLANS AS DEFINED IN SECTION FORTY-FOUR HUNDRED THREE-F OF THE PUBLIC HEALTH LAW;
   (II) ENROLLEES IN MEDICAID MANAGED CARE PLANS AS  DEFINED  IN  SECTION THREE  HUNDRED  SIXTY-FOUR-J  OF  THIS  TITLE  WHO RECEIVE PERSONAL CARE SERVICES PURSUANT TO PARAGRAPH (E) OF SUBDIVISION TWO OF  SECTION  THREE HUNDRED SIXTY-FIVE-A OF THIS TITLE OR CONSUMER DIRECTED PERSONAL ASSIST- ANCE  SERVICES  PURSUANT  TO  SECTION THREE HUNDRED SIXTY-FIVE-F OF THIS TITLE;
   (III) ENROLLEES RECEIVING MEDICAID IN THE  AGED,  BLIND  AND  DISABLED CATEGORY  WHO  RECEIVE  FIXED  INCOME  FROM THE SOCIAL SECURITY ADMINIS- TRATION (SSA); AND
   (IV) MEDICARE SAVINGS PROGRAM (MSP) RECIPIENTS WHO HAVE A FIXED INCOME FROM THE SOCIAL SECURITY ADMINISTRATION (SSA).
   (G) NOTHING IN PARAGRAPH (E) OF THIS SUBDIVISION SHOULD  BE  CONSTRUED TO  ALTER A MEDICAID RECIPIENT'S OBLIGATION TO INFORM THE PUBLIC WELFARE DISTRICT OF CHANGES IN INCOME OR OTHER FACTORS THAT MIGHT IMPACT  ELIGI- BILITY PURSUANT TO SUBDIVISION FOUR OF THIS SECTION.
   (H)  UPON  A  FINDING OF LACK OF ELIGIBILITY, RECIPIENTS IDENTIFIED IN PARAGRAPH (E) OF THIS SUBDIVISION WILL BE ENTITLED TO NOTICE AND HEARING RIGHTS AS PROVIDED IN SECTION TWENTY-TWO OF THIS CHAPTER.
   § 4.
 This act shall take effect on the one hundred eightieth day after it shall have become a law; provided that the  amendments  to  paragraph (b)  of subdivision 7 of section 4403-f of the public health law made by section one of this act shall be subject to the expiration and reversion of such paragraph and shall expire and be deemed repealed therewith  and provided  further  that  such  amendments shall not affect the repeal of such section and shall expire and be deemed repealed  therewith.
 Effec- tive  immediately, the commissioner of health shall make regulations and take other actions reasonably necessary to implement this  act  on  that date.
+Provided,  further, that sections two and three of this act shall only take effect when the  federal  center  for  Medicaid  and  Medicare services  (CMS)  approves in writing to the state commissioner of health that the changes do not affect  eligibility requirements and that feder-
+ S. 4622--A  3

+ al financial participation is not affected; provided  that  the  commis- sioner  of  health shall notify the legislative bill drafting commission upon the occurrence of the enactment of the legislation provided for  in sections  two  and  three  of  this act in order that the commission may maintain an accurate and timely effective data base of the official text of the laws of the state of New York in furtherance of effectuating  the provisions  of section 44 of the legislative law and section 70-b of the public officers law.